nicknameBOB/TF_NCS_dev/README.md

 Now locate the tensorflow folder and open a terminal, run the following command:
 ``make -f tensorflow/lite/micro/tools/make/Makefile third_party_downloads``

+##### Alternative OS (Windows)

+Operating system: Windows 10
+Note: Alternative solution on Windows 10 where you need to include the prebuilt tenerflow repositroy.
+You also need all the above mationd toolchain's.

+##### Windows 10 step 1

+Install python, west, nrf commandline tools ect... , and update your enviroment variabels.
+Make a new folder somewhare(preferably under C/: disk) and name it ncs(or somwthing you prefer) open a terminal window in the folder.

+sd

 ### How to run an example

-Make shure you have the flatbuffers/flatbufers.h file, this can be made runing the following in the terminal:
+Make shure you have the **flatbuffers/flatbufers.h** file, this can be made runing the following in the terminal:

 run: ```make -f tensorflow/lite/micro/tools/make/Makefile third_party_downloads```